Myzelien/INFO/README.md

 ingesting local documents, API details and UI features can be found here: https://docs.privategpt.dev/

 ## 🧩 Architecture
-Conceptually, Myzelien is an API that wraps a RAG pipeline and exposes its primitives.
+Conceptually, ResQ is an API that wraps a RAG pipeline and exposes its primitives.
 * The API is built using [FastAPI](https://fastapi.tiangolo.com/) and follows [OpenAI's API scheme](https://platform.openai.com/docs/api-reference).
 * The RAG pipeline is based on [LlamaIndex](https://www.llamaindex.ai/).

-The design of Myzelien allows to easily extend and adapt both the API and the RAG implementation.
+The design of ResQ allows to easily extend and adapt both the API and the RAG implementation.
 Some key architectural decisions are:
 * Dependency Injection, decoupling the different components and layers.
 * Usage of LlamaIndex abstractions such as `LLM`, `BaseEmbedding` or `VectorStore`,